Domon/domon.github.com/_posts/2012-12-12-shame-driven-development.md

 I should have written one in C in my first year of college.
 But, could I write a simple `cal` now, say, in 15 minutes?
 Without relying on any libraries?

 I pondered.
-Then a question flashed into my mind: how do I know if a year is a leap year or not?
+Then a question flashed into my mind: How do I know if a year is a leap year or not?
 In elementary school, I was taught that there is a leap year every 4 years.
 Is it really as simple as that?

 As usual, Wikipedia has [the answer][leap_year].
-And there is some some psuedo code kindly listed:
+And there is some pseudo code kindly listed:

     if year modulo 400 is 0 then
        is_leap_year